lmlearning/AFGCN/README.md

-Below is example documentation you can place in this repository’s main **README.md** to guide users through both **training** a model and **solving** argumentation problems using AFGCN.
-Adjust or expand any sections as needed.

----

 # AFGCN

 AFGCN is an approximate abstract argumentation solver based on a Graph Convolutional Network (GCN) architecture.
 The repository provides two major workflows: